trivialsoftware/trivialdb/ReadMe.md

 * `get(key)` - Returns a promise resolved to the value or `undefined`.

-JBase only supports direct lookups by key.
+TrivialDB only supports direct lookups by key.
 It returns a promise resolved to the value stored.

 ```javascript
 // Get an object